Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/css-grid.md

 ### Three columns

-Three equal-width columns across all viewports and devices can be created by using the `.g-col-4` classes. <!-- Add [responsive classes](#responsive) to change the layout by viewport size. -->
+Three equal-width columns across all viewports and devices can be created by using the `.g-col-4` classes. <!--Add [responsive classes](#responsive) to change the layout by viewport size.-->

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid text-center">